Serbia in the Eurovision Song Contest 2009: Final

+Controversy

+Following the final of Beovizija 2009, controversy arose as the televoters' favourite, OT Bend, only came second despite taking in more votes than all ten remaining finalists combined.
+The announcement of Marko Kon and Milan Nikolić as the winners was met with booing by the audience in the venue, while OGAE Serbia published an online letter after the competition in which they questioned the "almost diametrically opposed" jury results between the semi-final and final, alongside the votes of final juror Željko Joksimović who awarded the least points to OT Bend in comparison with the other two members.
+Joksimović subsequently responded that he had voted, according to his conscience, in favour of a song that "no one lobbied for", adding that people have different tastes and that performers have their fans (the members of OT Bend consisted of contestants from the reality talent show Operacija trijumf).

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 30 January 2009, a special allocation draw was held which placed each country into one of the two semi-finals.
 Serbia was placed into the second semi-final, to be held on 14 May 2009.
 The running order for the semi-finals was decided through another draw on 16 March 2009 and Serbia was set to perform in position 4, following the entry from Latvia and before the entry from Poland.

-The two semi-finals and the final were broadcast in Serbia on RTS1 and RTS Sat with commentary for the first semi-final by Dragan Ilić and commentary for the second semi-final and final by Duška Vučinić-Lučić.
-The Serbian spokesperson, who announced the Serbian votes during the final, was co-Presenter of the 2008 Eurovision Song Contest Jovana Janković.
+The two semi-finals and the final were broadcast in Serbia on RTS 1 and RTS Sat with commentary for the first semi-final by Dragan Ilić and commentary for the second semi-final and final by Duška Vučinić-Lučić.
+The Serbian spokesperson, who announced the Serbian votes during the final, was co-presenter of the 2008 Eurovision Song Contest Jovana Janković.